qzgeog/starter-academic/content/projects/projectsarc.md

 weight = 20  # Order that this section will appear.

 title = "Completed Projects"
-subtitle = "Research projects that are archived"
+subtitle = "Research projects archived"

 [content]
   ## Page type to display.
 E.g. post, talk, or publication.